 Maria Cozette has been in the Performing Arts since age four.
 As an adolescent, she took the lead in numerous Los Angeles based choirs, as well as becoming a praised Ballerina and theatrical performer.
-Her immense passion for the art of dance led her to study the discipline for fifteen years at Baert Dance Academy with instructors Henry Abkar, Anahit Djambazian, and Edward Khatchatourian.
-Cozette’s first music teacher, Ms. Ani Hovagimyan played an integral role in developing the artist.
-Ms. Hovagimyan booked performances, television interviews and appearances, and polished the young starlet’s talent.
-At the age of twelve, Cozette was asked to join a youth musical theatre group for a popular television series under the direction of renowned composer and songwriter, Sasoun Paskevichyan.
+Her immense passion for the art of Dance led her to study the discipline for fifteen years.
+At the age of twelve, Cozette was asked to join a youth musical group for a popular television series under the direction of renowned composer and songwriter, Sasoun Paskevichyan.
 Cozette quickly gained recognition across the Diaspora for her charismatic stage presence and astounding vocal abilities.
-After graduating high school, she linked up with an accomplished songwriter to cultivate her talents in writing.
-In later years, Cozette collaborated with numerous artists as a featured singer, meanwhile working diligently to perfect writing music.
+After graduating high school, Cozette collaborated with numerous artists as a featured singer, meanwhile working diligently to perfect songwriting.

-In 2007, Cozette unleashed her debut album, “Special Delivery,” introducing Soulful Pop Music.
+In 2007, Cozette unleashed her debut album, “Special Delivery.”
 It gained local recognition and received rave reviews.
-For the following years, she performed at nearly every venue in Los Angeles, including Nokia theatre.

-After recognizing a lack of Armenian youth viewership, Cozette created and hosted the first English show to air on any Armenian network in 2010.
+After recognizing a lack of Armenian youth viewership, Cozette created and hosted the first English show to air on an Armenian network in 2010.
 Music Box with Maria Cozette aired the latest music videos and provided a platform for Armenian-American professionals to promote their endeavors while conveying a positive message to the youth.
-The show ran for 5 years and gained massive popularity.
+The show ran for 5 years, gaining massive popularity and recognition.

-The same year, Cozette released her sophomore album, “Born Ready” and debuted as a songwriter by writing the composition in its entirety.
+In the same year, Cozette released her sophomore album, “Born Ready,” and debuted as a songwriter by writing the composition in its entirety.
 She translates her deep creative impulse into finely wrought sonic pieces, in which catchy, pop driven melodies resonate with fans.
-True to her effervescent spirit, Cozette has interpreted even her darkest moments into what can be heard as music with a light of hope and underlying strength.
-Both “Special Delivery,” and “Born Ready,” solidified the artist’s international fan base in Japan, Philippines, Lebanon, Russia, Armenia, Australia, Germany, Argentina, Columbia, Brazil, Canada, Egypt, Turkey, France, and the United States.
+True to her effervescent spirit, Cozette interprets even her darkest moments into what can be heard as music with a light of hope and underlying strength.
+Both, “Special Delivery,” and “Born Ready,” solidified the artist’s international fan base in Japan, Philippines, Lebanon, Russia, Armenia, Australia, Germany, Argentina, Columbia, Brazil, Canada, Egypt, Turkey, France, and the United States.

-In 2015, Cozette produced a new rendition of “Adana,” dedicated to the Armenian Genocide centennial commemoration: a song that is a part of the Armenian cultural fabric.
+In 2015, Cozette produced a new rendition of, “Adana,” dedicated to the Armenian Genocide’s centennial commemoration: a song that is a part of the Armenian cultural fabric.
 In 2016, she gave new life to a Harout Pamboukjian classic, “O Kami Kami.”
-Cozette’s most recent release is “Zartir Lao;” an Armenian folk song that is originally performed as a patriotic, pomp and circumstance.
-She remembered her grandmother always explaining the significance of the song and its relevance to Armenian history.
+Cozette’s most recent release is her interpretation of an Armenian folk song that is originally performed as a patriotic, pomp and circumstance, “Zartir Lao.”
+The project is dedicated to her late grandmother, Siranush Akopian.

 2011- “Woman in Entertainment” by Armenian American Chamber of Commerce for accomplishments in entertainment, youth advocacy, and philanthropic ventures